 |Time||Year 1||Year 2||Year 3||Year 4||Year 5*|

-*We have assumed that market rates remain at 12.5% in year 5 for ease of calculation.
+*For easy calculation, We have assumed that market rates remain at 12.5% in year 5.
 Investors need to be aware that market interest rates are dynamic.